mimersql/MimerPy/doc/gettingstarted.rst

 .. _Mimer documentation: https://developer.mimer.com/documentation/

+.. note:: MimerPy requires Python 3.5 or later.
+On Windows and MacOS the command to run python3 varies between `python3` and  `python3` depending on what versions you have installed.
+On Linux the command normally is `python3`.
+In this guide we use `python3` as command, but you might have to adjust for your environment.

 Checking the MimerPy installation
 ---------------------------------
 While the primary use of MimerPy is as a package used by other Python